ahupowerdns/corona-science/corona-science.md

 Note that because of the hundreds of thousands of tests in South Korea, they have also captured tons of asymptomatic people and not just hospital cases.

-On why it matters to slow down the outbreak, even if we perhaps can't stop it, this graph is extremely useful:

-{{< figure src="/articles/the-graph.jpg" >}}

 This article
 [Coronavirus: Why You Must Act